-Android Nougat is here, but it’s rolling out to Nexus devices slowly.
+Android Oreo is here, but it’s rolling out to Pixel and Nexus devices slowly.
 If you still haven’t gotten the upgrade notification, here’s a little trick to upgrade sooner.

-My Nexus 5X hadn’t gotten the update notification today, but after performing these simple steps, I’m up and running Android 7.0 with no hassle.
+My Pixel hadn’t gotten the update notification today, but after performing these simple steps, I’m up and running Android 8.0 with no hassle.
 You don’t even need an unlocked bootloader.

 It turns out, users enrolled in the Android Beta program are getting priority with this update.
-If you aren’t in the beta program, though, you can enroll now–and if the update has started to roll out for your device, you’ll get the final version of Nougat right away.
+If you aren’t in the beta program, though, you can enroll now–and if the update has started to roll out for your device, you’ll get the final version of Oreo right away.
 When it’s done installing, you can just unenroll from the beta program without any consequences.
-(Hat tip to -TheReal- on Reddit and @jmcountryman on Twitter for pointing this out!)

 Step One: Enroll in the Android Beta Program

 This could not be simpler.
 First, head to this page in a web browser.
 If you’re logged into your Google account, you should see eligible devices in a list further down the page.
 Just click the “Enroll Device” button to enroll in the beta.

 NOTE: The page claims your data will be wiped when you opt out, but as long as you’re downloading a final build and not a preview build, you’ll be fine–your device won’t be wiped.
 But we still recommend making a backup of your important data first, just in case.

 You should soon see an update notification on your phone (mine came almost immediately).
 Tap it, and you’ll get more information about the update.